Looking for a place to study, find a good book, learn a new skill, or just hang out? Take a look at all of the things teens can do at the library.

 Got your summer reading list from Maine East or Maine West?
 We order extra copies of summer reading books so there is always something to choose from on our summer reading shelves in The Commons.

-Macs for teens
+Laptops for teens

 Do you run out of books to read no matter how many you check out, then our Kindles are perfect for you.
 They are loaded with an entire library of hot new titles and the Kindle is yours to keep for an entire month!
+We also have Kindles loaded with ALL the summer reading titles from Maine West and Maine East.

 If you still haven’t found what you’re looking for or have suggestions about how the library can make your life better, then look for me.
 I’m always happy to chat with my awesome teen patrons!